San Francisco Pregnancy Discrimination Attorneys

 Sometimes pregnancy discrimination is blatant, and other times, it’s not.
 If you feel like you are being treated differently or unfairly by an employer or a potential employer because of your pregnancy, a reputable San Francisco pregnancy discrimination attorney can review your case and advise you of the best next steps.

-At the Law Office of Jeannette A. Vaccaro, we want you to know that you have legal rights when it comes to workplace pregnancy discrimination.
+At the Law Offices of Jeannette A. Vaccaro PC, we want you to know that you have legal rights when it comes to workplace pregnancy discrimination.
 If you’ve been treated illegally, a seasoned San Francisco pregnancy discrimination attorney from our firm can help you explore your rights and options.
 Contact us today to schedule a confidential case review.